astroumd/PHYS265-spring24/github.md

 [*Creating a GitHub Account*](https://swcarpentry.github.io/git-novice/#creating-a-github-account) to get your started on Linux, Mac, or Windows.

-There are two methods how to automate your authentication with github:
+To summarize, there are two methods how to automate your authentication with github:

 ### 1. Personal Access Tokens